royxss/Project_Risk_Assessment_Deploy/README.md

 6. Below is the screenshot of results before improvements.
 The results fails for predicting defaulters.
 ![old res](https://user-images.githubusercontent.com/22176868/68609722-b907b500-047b-11ea-8dc3-b9f8d065d6f1.png)

+### Exploratory Data Analysis:
+1. Some of the data is skewed.
+Would require scaling
+2. 2% minority class of target levels.
+Needs sampling methods.
+3. Some category with specific values have large defauters.
+For e.g. small_business loan type, grade value of F, home_ownership type of 'any'
+4. revol_util, emp_length has missing values.
+5. Correlation of numeric columns is very low which is nice.
+##### The EDA performed can be found in https://colab.research.google.com/drive/1BicvLkodqb41dTzQswxJvOQLUrgX_Ugs

 ### Improvements:
 1. Choice of boosting mechanism.